GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

 [gst-uninstalled]: http://cgit.freedesktop.org/gstreamer/gstreamer/tree/scripts/gst-uninstalled
 [create-uninstalled]: http://cgit.freedesktop.org/gstreamer/gstreamer/tree/scripts/create-uninstalled-setup.sh

-## How can I use GConf to get the system-wide defaults ?
+## How can I use GConf to get the system-wide defaults?

 For GNOME applications it's a good idea to use GConf to find the default ways of outputting audio and video.
 You can do this by using the